ORNL/ReSolve/README.md

 You can find default Cmake Configurations in the CMakePresets.json file, which allows for easy switching between different CMake Configs.
 To create your own CMake Configuration we encourage you to utlize a CmakeUserPresets.json file.
 To learn more about cmake-presets please checkout the cmake [docs](https://cmake.org/cmake/help/latest/manual/cmake-presets.7.html)

-For example if you wanted to build and install ReSolve on a High Performance Computing Cluster such as PNNL's Deception or ORNL's Ascent we encourage you to utilize our cluster preset.
+For example if you wanted to build and install ReSolve on a High Performance Computing Cluster such as PNNL's Deception or ORNL's Frontier we encourage you to utilize our cluster preset.
 Using this preset will set CMAKE_INSTALL_PREFIX to an install folder.
 To use this preset simply call the preset flag in the cmake build step.

 ```shell
 cmake -B build --preset cluster